gvanastasov/example-drools/README.md

 ## Introduction

 This project is a simple REST API built using Spring Boot that allows users to manage products.
 It incorporates Drools to apply rules when adding new products.
+This is merely for demonstration purposes, so do not use as production grade solution.

 ## Features